Mattie’s GT Palomar

 What camping gear were you carrying?

 For this ride I was carrying a full camping setup.
-My tent (Tarptent Protrail) was strapped to the bars, behind the main bag in a custom Yeah Nah Threadworks bag.
-The poles are in another Yeah Nah bag, slipped through a gap in the frame and strapped in front of the rear wheel.
+My tent (Tarptent Protrail) was strapped to the bars.
+The poles are slipped through a gap in the frame and strapped in front of the rear wheel.

 My winter sleeping bag was packed in the saddle bag and the rest of the stuff (insulated sleeping pad, stove, clothes etc) was in the Framework Designs overlander bag strapped to the front rack.
 In the under rack bottle cages is my pillow (extra large and comfy NEMO inflatable) and spare clothes.